sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 `--is-bible`  (default=`False`)  If `True`, will refer to lines by their verse references in the fast_align output files

 ## align_best.py
-An implementation of [SIL Machine](https://github.com/sillsdev/machine.py/tree/main/machine)'s fast_align
+An implementation of [SIL Machine](https://github.com/sillsdev/machine.py/tree/main/machine)'s fast_align.
+Returns only the best alignment for each word in each line.
+Takes word order into account.
 ### Suggested Usage:

 `python align_best.py --source path/to/source/file --target path/to/target/file --threshold 0.5 --outpath /path/to/output/location`